 Many postprocessing objects were added to the test model, in order to observe the consequences of contact pair options on deflections, stresses, force reactions across the contact, and Contact Tool outputs:

 Contact Tool results were requested on the “Contact” side only, so although a symmetric bonded contact was requested, a result is only plotted on the lower body.
 Because the Top of the lower body faces the –Y direction, results are plotted on the -Y side face of the thickened view of the lower surface body.
-Figure 13 shows Status, Frictional Stress, Pressure and Sliding Distance.
+The figure below shows Status, Frictional Stress, Pressure and Sliding Distance.
 The pressure and sliding distance values are non-zero because of the finite penalty stiffness values in the contact elements.

 After a survey of settings for a contact pair between the faces of two surface bodies, observing stress, deflection, contact, and force reaction results in a large displacement model, it was found that satisfactory results were seen when a face-to-face contact pair between the surface bodies was set to Bonded, Symmetric, and a Detection Method of “Nodal-Projected Normal from Contact”.
 The force across the contact pair could be measured with a Force Reaction probe for the contact pair, with Extraction set to “Target (Underlying Element)”.